The Bee and the Orange Tree: In literature

-A late 18th century publication of Madame d'Aulnoy's tales translated the title literally as The Orange-Tree and the Bee.
+Similarly, the tale was loosely reworked as the story Der Riesenwald ("The Giant's Forest"), which was published as part of the anonymous German language Feen-Mahrchen compilation, in 1801.

-The tale was translated into German by Karoline Stahl with title Der Pomeranzenbaum und die Biene.
+In theatre

 The tale was one of many from d'Aulnoy's pen to be adapted to the stage by James Planché, as part of his Fairy Extravaganza.
-He also adapted the tale to the stage as The Bee and the Orange Tree, or The Four Wishes".
+He also adapted the tale to the stage as The Bee and the Orange Tree, or The Four Wishes.